Lunchroom0156/Lunchroom0156/README.md

 ## Hi there 👋

-<  !--
-This is a ✨ _special_ ✨ repository because to showcase some my experience.
+This is a ✨ special ✨ repository where I showcase my experience and projects.